maxtyson123/MaxOS/README.md

 - Upon first build follow steps 1-5
 - If you change the file structure (e.g. add a new file) follow steps 3-5
-- If you running on a new boot (eg you rebooted your computer) follow steps 4-5
+- If you're running on a new boot (eg you rebooted your computer) follow steps 4-5
 - If you only change a file follow step 5

 1. Clone the repo